TestersArea/TestersArea-terms/terms-of-service.md

 ## 10. Premium Features & Monetization

-- Certain premium features may be offered in the future (e.g., Top Listing, Agency Plans).
+- While basic testing features are free, TestersArea reserves the right to introduce Premium (PRO) subscriptions for advanced developer tools, analytics, or agency plans in future updates.
 - Premium feature availability is controlled by us and may change at any time.
 - Any paid features will have their specific terms displayed before purchase.